dnanexus/dnanexus-example-applets/Tutorials/samtools_asset/Readme.md

-# SAMtools count with Asset Dependency

-This folder details how to build a SAMtools asset.
+This tutorial details how to build a SAMtools asset.
 For detailed information on building assets refer to the [Asset Build Process wiki page](https://wiki.dnanexus.com/Developer-Tutorials/Asset-Build-Process).

 ## Building an Asset